 Food and groceries, for good reason, is one of the less developed sectors when it comes to online shopping with only 5.5% of all spending being made online.
 This is due to the perishability of the products and the majority of the consumers would rather purchase these products fresh from the store.

 Major retailers such as Amazon, Wal-Mart and Target are trying to break this barrier.
+Which can be done with the idea of order fulfillment in mind.
 They have developed online grocery shopping Apps in a bid to curb competition and ease the shopping experience to their consumers.
 These major retailers understand the need for motivating consumers digitally to evolve their brands and position themselves in the market.

 Fun facts on online shopping trends